Ralim/fronius_meter_emulation/README.md

 So the code doesnt bother with the rest and instead just implements those to keep latency down

 By default the modbus socket is bound on `0.0.0.0:1502`, but this can be overridden using the `FRONIUS_MODBUS_BIND` env var.
+Port 1502 is used as its available in most Fronius firmware's, but you can override it to use a different port if needed.

 ## Kudos